 The Forest Growers Research programme Te Mahi Ngahere i te Ao Hurihuri - Forestry Work in the Modern Age commenced on 1 January 2019.
 The programme outlines a pathway for the New Zealand forest industry to develop innovative harvesting technologies in forestry automation and robotics that will address labour shortages, reduce forestry value chain costs, improve economic viability of harvesting small forests and enhance long term sustainability through reducing environmental impact and making harvesting jobs safer for workers.
-Since commencement the programme has been focussing on early stage activities such as engagement with forest management companies, promotion of the programme, and establishing project teams and work plans.
+The programme is in its initial development stage.
+The Programme Governance Group had its inaugural meeting in July 2019 and work has been focussing on early stage activities such as engagement with forest management companies, promotion of the programme, and establishing project teams and work plans.